Captain-ASCII/melophony/Documentation/functional_tests.rst

 User aspect
 -----------

+* Create new account using the registration method of login screen, disconnect
 * Try to connect using incorrect credentials: shouldn't be able to access Melophony
 * Connect using a correct username and password: Access granted to Melophony
 * Disconnect and check that access is restricted: shouldn't be able to access Melophony anymore